slinkp/inheritance_talk/slides.rst

   Hence, Sisyphus.
 We are never going to be done pushing the design rock up the hill.
 Or the kitten up the slide.
 Eternal vigilance is the price of, not just liberty, but also agile design.

+  Disclaimer: I have not read Camus.
+I can use the google.

 ----